One of the objectives of GST was to eradicate cascading effect of taxes which existed under excise, VAT and service tax.

 Refund of Input tax credit under GST

-Refund of Input Tax Credit under GST comes in three forms, that is there are three cases under which a taxpayer can claim the refund of the ITC in their electronic credit/cash ledger
+Refund of GST Input Tax Credit comes in three forms, that is there are three cases under which a taxpayer can claim the refund of the ITC in their electronic credit/cash ledger

 Following are the three cases under which taxpayers can claim the refund of ITC-